NuckyDucky/BabyRag/README.md

 ## 🧠 Model Zoo
 [Try Out A Model Today](https://huggingface.co/)

-## Known Issues
+## 🐞 Known Issues
-1. Sometimes the web-UI restarts too fast, this can cause multiple gradio instances which will conflict and throw errors.
-To avoid this, just ctrl+c the terminal and restart the server.
+1. Sometimes the web-UI restarts too fast, causing multiple Gradio instances to conflict and throw errors.
+To avoid this, press `Ctrl+C` in the terminal and restart the server.
-2. The data parsing is inefficent due to using cosign similarity and it being unoptimized.
-If a file is taking a while to load, consider lowering the context for now.
-In a future update I will be incorporating a smarter comparison feature.
+2. The data parsing is inefficient due to using cosine similarity and being unoptimized.
+If a file takes a while to load, consider lowering the context size for now.
+Future updates will include a smarter comparison feature.

+## 🙌 Special Thanks
+- **AMD and Hackster.io** for sponsoring this contest!
+- **Oobabooga** for making this web-UI so easy to work with.
+- **FuriousPandas** 🐼 for teaching me everything I know about Python.
+- **My Wonderful Husband**, whose unwavering support helped me get through this project with ease. ❤️